Discover Trigger Point Pilates in Leamington Spa

 How much does a Trigger Point Pilates class cost?

-The monthly subscription is £32 - which includes one Trigger Point Pilates live session per week.
+The monthly subscription is £38 - which includes one face-to face Trigger Point Pilates session per week.

 Book your first TPP session here.